Introduction

 Algebraic Expressions

-For identities (or functions called from identities), the expression syntax is limited: After evaluating function calls and performing constant propagation, the resulting expression has to be an "algebraic expression".
+For constraints (or functions called at a place where a constraint is expected), the expression syntax is limited: After evaluating function calls and performing constant propagation, the resulting expression has to be an "algebraic expression".
 These are restricted in the following way:

 - You can freely use the operators